 - Hair Combing

 - Hair combing beside help in relieve fatigue, it also help to keep the keep hair healthy.
 TCM believes that “All Yang meridians converge at the head”, combing hair can stimulate the acupuncture points of the head, invigorating the meridian, regulating nerve function, improve the blood circulation, and promote metabolism.
 Frequency: At least once a day.
+How to correctly comb your hair, you can refer to my online video

 - Ji Quan Acupoint